-When a problem is experienced, regardless of the severity, the BLTC Network Management Center (NMC) will observe traffic anomalies and begin monitoring the situation.
-Controls will be appropriately applied to insure the sanity of BLTC's network; and, in the event that a switch or facility node is lost, the NMC will attempt to circumvent the failure using available reroutes.
+When a problem is experienced, regardless of the severity, the Ardmore Telephone Network Operations Center (NOC) will observe traffic anomalies and begin monitoring the situation.
+Controls will be appropriately applied to insure the sanity of Ardmore Telephone's network; and, in the event that a switch or facility node is lost, the NOC will attempt to circumvent the failure using available reroutes.

-BLTC's NMC will remain in control of the restoration efforts until the problem has been identified as being a long-term outage.
-At that time, the NMC will contact BLTC's Emergency Control Center (ECC) and relinquish control of the recovery efforts.
-Even though the ECC may take charge of the situation, the NMC will continue to monitor the circumstances and restore traffic as soon as damaged network elements are revitalized.
+Ardmore Telephone NOC will remain in control of the restoration efforts until the problem has been identified as being a long-term outage.
+At that time, the NOC will contact Ardmore Telephone Restoration Control Center (RCC) and relinquish control of the recovery efforts.
+Even though the RCC may take charge of the situation, the NOC will continue to monitor the circumstances and restore traffic as soon as damaged network elements are revitalized.

-The telephone number for the BLTC Network Management Center in McMinnville is 1-800-974-7779.
+The telephone number for the Ardmore Telephone Network Operations Center is 256-423-2122.

-3.0 Identifying the Problem
+3.0 IDENTIFYING THE PROBLEM

-During the early stages of problem detection, the NMC will be able to tell which CLEC's are affected by the catastrophe.
-Further analysis and/or first hand observation will determine if the disaster has affected CLEC equipment only, BLTC equipment only or a combination.
-The equipment that is affected will largely determine the initial restoration activity.
+During the early stages of problem detection, the NOC will be able to tell which CLECs are affected by the catastrophe.
+Further analysis and/or first hand observation will determine if the disaster has affected CLEC equipment only, Ardmore Telephone equipment only, or a combination.
+The initial restoration activity will be largely determined by the equipment that is affected.

-Once the nature of the disaster is determined and after verifying the cause of the problem, the NMC will initiate reroutes and/or transfers that are jointly agreed upon by the affected CLEC's Network Management Center and the BLTC NMC.
+Once the nature of the disaster is determined and after verifying the cause of the problem, the NOC will initiate reroutes and/or transfers that are jointly agreed upon by the affected CLEC's Network Management Center and the Ardmore Telephone NOC.
 The type and percentage of controls used will depend upon available network capacity.
-Controls necessary to stabilize the situation will be invoked and the NMC will attempt to re-establish as much traffic as possible.
+Controls necessary to stabilize the situation will be invoked and the NOC will attempt to re-establish as much traffic as possible.

-For long-term outages, recovery efforts will be coordinated by the Emergency Control Center (ECC).
-Traffic controls will continue to be applied by the NMC until facilities are re-established.
-As equipment is made available for service, the ECC will instruct the NMC to begin removing the controls and allow traffic to resume.
+For long term outages, recovery efforts will be coordinated by the Restoration Control Center (RCC).
+Traffic controls will continue to be applied by the NOC until facilities are re-established.

+As equipment is made available for service, the RCC will instruct the NOC to begin removing the controls and allow traffic to resume.

-3.1 Site Control
+3.1 SITE CONTROL

-In the total loss of building use scenario, what likely exists will be a completely destroyed building and equipment.
-This total loss will contain many components, which could be dangerous.
-For these reasons, the local fire martial with the assistance of the police will control the site until the building is no longer a threat to surrounding properties and the companies have secured the site from the general public.
+In the total loss of building use scenario, what likely exists will be a smoking pile of rubble.
+This rubble will contain many components that could be dangerous.
+It could also contain any personnel on the premises at the time of the disaster.
+For these reasons, the local fire marshal with the assistance of the police will control the site until the building is no longer a threat to surrounding properties and the companies have secured the site from the general public.

-During this time, the majority owner of the building should be arranging for demolition contractor to mobilize to the site with the primary objective of reaching the cable entrance facility for a damage assessment.
+During this time, the majority owner of the building should be arranging for a demolition contractor to mobilize to the site with the primary objective of reaching the cable entrance facility for a damage assessment.
 The results of this assessment would then dictate immediate plans for restoration, both short term and permanent.